levkp/queen-mvc/README.md

 `jdbc` would use JDBC templates, but well, it's not implemented

 If `dev2` is active, there is obviously no need to set a second profile

---

-As it's clearly visible, the program is barely finished.
-Most concepts we learnt are touched, but only some weekly assignments are fully finished.
-This is because of my busy schedule and my occasionally poor study habits.
-I know it won't affect the grading anymore, but I'll try to finish it anyway, because honestly this was one of the two classes I enjoyed during the semester.